 And now the whole page turns on its hinge.
 If the tongue cannot be tamed, and the mouth only reports the heart, and the heart is not self-correcting, then the biblical command to watch our words is doing something other than handing us a project.
 It is doing what the law always does: it is showing us our inability, closing the exit marked try harder, and driving us to the only One who can do what we cannot.
 We do not clean up our speech and then come to God.
 We come to God dirty-mouthed, like Isaiah, and the coal touches the lips.
 The mouth is cleansed from the heart outward, by grace, or it is not cleansed at all.
 Sanctification of the tongue is not the believer gritting his teeth into silence; it is the slow, real, Spirit-wrought changing of the reservoir, so that over years the overflow itself begins to run clean — not because the dam got stronger, but because the water got purer.

 And this is the gospel's signature on the doctrine of speech.
-The same mouth that was "full of cursing and bitterness" (Romans 3:14) is the mouth that, when grace has done its work, "profess[es] faith and so [is] saved" — for "if you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved" (Romans 10:9).
+The same mouth that was "full of cursing and bitterness" (Romans 3:14) is the mouth by which, when grace has done its work, "you profess your faith and are saved" (Romans 10:10) — for "if you declare with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved" (Romans 10:9).
 Watch the inversion: the organ that most reliably reported the depraved heart becomes the organ that confesses the Lord.
 The tongue that no human could tame is tamed by no human — it is tamed by God, who first gives the new heart and then teaches its overflow to speak His praise.
 "Set a guard over my mouth, LORD" (Psalm 141:3) is not the prayer of a man trying harder; it is the prayer of a man who has learned that the guard must be posted by Someone else.

-And now the tenderness, for there is a reader who has stopped reading the argument and is just hearing, on a loop, the worst thing they ever said.
+There is a reader who stopped following the argument a while ago and is simply hearing, on a loop, the worst thing they ever said.
 The word that ended a friendship.
 The lie that is still doing its damage.
 The cruelty typed at midnight that you cannot delete from the heart of the one who read it.
 If that is you, hear this: the gospel is not for people with clean mouths.
 There are none.
 It is for people whose words have wounded and who cannot take them back — which is everyone, and is the whole reason the Word became flesh.
 The one Man whose every word was grace, whose mouth never once overflowed with anything but truth and love, came and let His mouth fall silent before His accusers — "he did not open his mouth" (Isaiah 53:7) — and bore in His body the judgment your words had earned.
 The account you owe for every careless word was not waved away.
 It was paid.